yzhda1991/gradecraft-development/doc/grading_test_checklist.md

 		- Earned Badge should be saved
 		- Status should revert to blank
 		- submit buttons should be disabled
-	- choose "Graded" Status again
+	- Set "Visible to Student" true again
 		- submit buttons should be enabled
 	- click "Submit and Grade Next"
 		- you should be redirected to Euan Abercrombie's "Standard Edit + Quick Grade With Text Box [No Grades]"